wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/1-introduction.md

 This course is a mix of tips, videos, labs, resources, and quizzes:
 - The **tips** offer advice on how to best deliver the content.
 - In the **videos**, Peter Myers, Chris Finlan, and special guest Paginated Report Bear take you through the course and show you how to demonstrate creating paginated reports.
-    - Peter Myers is a Microsoft Most Valued Professional - Data Platform, and developed this course.
+    - Peter Myers is a Microsoft Most Valued Professional - Data Platform and developed this course.
     - Chris Finlan is a Principal Program Manager at Microsoft.
     - Paginated Report Bear is the Course Morale Manager.
 - The **labs** will help you practice developing paginated reports so you can better demo to your customers.